WISDOM FOR LIVING DAILY DEVOTIONAL

 “Then the people rejoiced, for they had offered willingly, because with a loyal heart they had offered willingly to the LORD; and King David also rejoiced greatly” (1 Chronicles 29:9 New King James Version).

-It was the desire of David to build a house for the LORD.
+David had the desire to build a house for the LORD.
 He was concerned that while he dwelled in a house of cedar, the ark of God dwelled inside tent curtains.
-He shared with the prophet Nathan this vision of building a temple for the LORD.
+He shared with the Prophet Nathan this vision of building a temple for the LORD.

-The prophet Nathan told him to go and do all that was in his heart, for the LORD was with him.
-However, in the night, the LORD told the prophet Nathan to tell David that he was not the one to build a house for Him.
-The LORD said when David died, He would raise up one of his descendants, who would build a temple for His name (2 Samuel 7:1-12).
+Nathan told him to go and do all that was in his heart, for the LORD was with him.
+However, in the night, the LORD told Nathan to tell David that he was not the one to build a house for Him.
+The LORD said when David died, He would raise up one of his descendants, who would build a temple for His name (2 Samuel 7:1-13).

 In 1 Chronicles 28:2-3, David recalled how the LORD prevented him from building a house for Him: “Hear me, my brethren and my people: I had it in my heart to build a house of rest for the ark of the covenant of the LORD, and for the footstool of our God, and had made preparations to build it.
 But God said to me, ‘You shall not build a house for My name, because you have been a man of war and have shed blood’” (New King James Version).